thegerrit/data_science/tutorial/README.md

 ### Submission

-You should submit your slides through [Canvas](https://tulane.instructure.com/) before the end of the day on which you present.
-If you do this in a group, both students must submit the notebook through Canvas but it should be the same set of slides.
-If you do not sign in for class these days and engage with the discussion you will not receive points for the Peer Evaluation section.
+You should submit your slides through [Canvas](https://tulane.instructure.com/) as a PDF before the end of the day on which you present.
+If you do this in a group, both students must submit the notebook through Canvas but it should be the same set of slides.  **If you do not sign in for class these days and engage with the discussion you will not receive points for the Peer Evaluation section.**

+*If you do this in a group, both students must submit the notebook through Canvas but it should be the same notebook.
+Both students should have the same data uploaded to the site.*

 ---

-## Deliverable 2: Final Tutorial
+## Deliverable 2: Final Tutorial - Dec.
+8. 2019.

 In general, the tutorial should contain at least 1500 words of prose and 150 lines of (nonpadded, legitimate) Python code, along with appropriate documentation, visualization, and links to any external information that might help the reader.